heiskr/u/README.md

 - `Newline`: Ends a statement.
 A new line within parenthesis or literal definition does not end a statement.
 Newlines must use the Unix character.
 - `Two Spaces` at the beginning of a line: Indents.
 Tabs or other cadences of spaces cannot be used.
 - `()`: Call a function.
 This is often optional.
-- `'`: String definition.
+- `'`: Text definition.
 Two must be used within a single line.
-One by itself indicates a multiline string.
+One by itself indicates multiline text.
 - `;`: Begins a comment.
 On a line by itself, indicates a multiline comment.
 - `{}`: Defines an immutable set.
 - `${}`: Defines a mutable group.